-Sunveld Energy (Pty) Ltd is proposing the construction and operation of a Solar Photovoltaic (PV) Facility and associated infrastructure on the farms Kruispad (Re/120) and Doornfontein (RE/118) located approximately 7.5 km east of Velddrif in the Western Cape Province.
+Sunveld Energy (Pty) Ltd is proposing the construction and operation of a Solar Photovoltaic (PV) Facility and associated infrastructure on the farms Kruispad (Re/120) and Doornfontein A (RE/118) located approximately 7.5 km east of Velddrif in the Western Cape Province.
+The size of the study area is approximately 2360 ha and the development footprint is approximately 723ha.

-The net generation capacity of the Solar PV Facility will be up to 600 MW, which will consist of seven project sites that may be developed singly or in groups in a phased-development approach.
-Each of the 7 x 50 MW sites will have distributed inverters and lead via underground cables to distributed 33 kV mini-substations.
+The net generation capacity of the Solar PV Facility will be up to 600 MW, which will consist of seven project areas comprised of twelve 50MW phases that may be developed singly or in groups in a phased-development approach.
+Each of the 12 x 50 MW sites will have distributed inverters and lead via underground cables to distributed 33 kV mini-substations.
 The mini-substations will feed underground to two (2) on-site substations or the two (2) Battery Energy Storage Systems (BESS) then to the Main Transmission Substation (MTS) via 132 kV overhead cables.
-Each BESS can provide 4 hours of 600 MW and will make use of the same on-site substations to connect to the MTS at night.
+Each BESS will be 1200MWh.
+Collectively, both BESS's will supply 2400MWH which is approximately 4 hours of 600 MW.
+The BESS's will make use of the same on-site substations to connect to the MTS at night.
 The MTS will be assessed in a separate environmental assessment process.